TheDatumOrg/TSB-UAD/README.md

 ## Publication

-"TSB-UAD: An End-to-End Benchmark Suite for Univariate Time-Series Anomaly Detection"
+If you use TSB-UAD in your project or research, please cite our paper:

-John Paparrizos, Yuhao Kang, Ruey S. Tsay, Themis Palpanas, and Michael J. Franklin
+John Paparrizos, Yuhao Kang, Paul Boniol, Ruey S. Tsay, Themis Palpanas, and Michael J. Franklin.
+TSB-UAD: An End-to-End Benchmark Suite for Univariate Time-Series Anomaly Detection.
+PVLDB, 15(8): 1697 - 1711, 2022. doi:10.14778/3529337.3529354

-under submission/review

 ## Datasets